Coagh ambush: The ambush

-The stolen car was driven by Doris towards the centre of the village, its journey from Moneymore being tracked on the ground and in the air.
-At the scene of the ambush the British Army had set up a "decoy" target for the IRA to go for in the form of an SAS trooper who was pretending to be their intended victim, sitting in his car at a regular spot while waiting to pick up a friend on their way to work, which IRA intelligence had established the behavioral pattern of.
-When the stolen car carrying the IRA men approached the scene the Special Air Service detachment opened sustained automatic fire upon it from close range.
-Doris was immediately hit, and the out-of-control car crashed into two nearby parked cars.
-The shooting continued until the car exploded in flames and set one of the parked vehicles it had crashed into alight.
-According to an eyewitness, one of the IRA men in the car returned fire from within the vehicle after the crash.
-Some reports claim at least two of the IRA men attempted to exit the crashed car and were subsequently found lying half out of its doors by the later police investigation of the scene.
+Aftermath

+RUC scenes of crime officers determined that the remains of Tony Doris was laying across the front seat of the burnt out vehicle, while those of Lawrence McNally and Michael Ryan were on the road by the passenger side of the car.
+Two AKM rifles were found beside the bodies of McNally and Ryan, while a bulletproof vest and spare AK mags were recovered from inside the crashed car.
+A total of 138 spent cartridge cases of 7.62×51mm NATO was recovered from the scene, all of which were fired by the SAS.
+Two spent cartridges of AKM type ammunition (7.62×39mm Soviet) were recovered, one of which was due to "cook off" when the Vauxhall Cavalier went on fire, which meant the IRA volunteers only managed to fire a single shot during the ambush.
+Both AKMs were set to fully automatic and had loaded magazines inserted, with a total of 136 unfired 7.62×39mm Soviet rounds recovered at the scene.
+The rifle found beside Ryan had a full magazine, while the rifle beside McNally’s body had been discharged deliberately.

 Relatives of the IRA men subsequently stated that they had received information from the scene that two of the IRA attackers had fled on foot from the car after the crash, but had been pursued after and shot down by the British Army in the vicinity, with their bodies being taken back to the car, which was subsequently reported to be riddled with over 200 bullet holes.
 A Royal Ulster Constabulary crime-scene report stated that a balaclava belonging to one of the IRA men was found some distance away from the vehicle.
 The bodies of Doris, Ryan and McNally were badly burnt by the car fire, and had to be identified by police using their dental records.
-Two rifles were recovered from within the burnt-out stolen car, subsequent police forensic examination of them revealing that they had both been used in the multiple murders at Leslie Dallas's garage (see above) in March 1989.
+The two AKM rifles were recovered from the scene underwent subsequent police forensic examination, that revealed that they had both been used in the multiple murders at Leslie Dallas's garage (see above) in March 1989.